-Controls When Comments Breathalyser - Alcohol Saliva - Drug Self-Testing Workers will have facilities and equipment made available for them to self-test.
-This process allows people to test themselves to determine if they are impaired and shall be undertaken in confidence.
-Breathalyser - Alcohol Saliva - Drug For-cause This is the same testing procedure as described above however, it is used when there is cause for suspicion that a person is affected by drugs or alcohol.
+Controls When Comments Breathalyser - Alcohol Saliva - Drug For-cause This is the same testing procedure as described above, however, it is used when there is cause for suspicion that a person is affected by drugs or alcohol.

-EnergyAustralia NSW shall support the WHS&E Committee to review the implementation of this Standard and monitor available technologies for the management of impairment.
+EnergyAustralia NSW shall support the WHS&E Committee to review the implementation of this Methodology and monitor available technologies for the management of impairment.
 They will also provide recommendations on training, sampling frequency and improvements to the processes adopted.